thomasjo/thomasjo.com/articles/2010-12-09-why-i-love-ruby.md

 create beautiful code and focus more solving the tasks at hand, as opposed to having "guaranteed" runtime behaviour, type safety etc?
 When was the last time static type checking saved your day?
-As DHH himself said in his keynote at [RubyConf 2010](http://www.rubyconf.org/) as a response to the of cited "Just enough rope to hang yourself with" comment; "Should we outlaw rope, just because people can hang themselves with it?"
+As DHH himself said in his keynote at [RubyConf 2010](http://www.rubyconf.org/) as a response to the oft cited "Just enough rope to hang yourself with" comment; "Should we outlaw rope, just because people can hang themselves with it?"